Surf Life Saving Northern Region: Delta 1

 Delta 1 Northern is the operational call sign for the duty officer rostered as first-responder in Northern Region.
-If a major incident occurs the Delta 1 can be tasked to support a patrol and be used as a sounding board for a Patrol Captain to bounce ideas off.
+If a major incident occurs, the Delta 1 can be tasked to support a patrol and be used as a sounding board for a Patrol Captain to bounce ideas off.
 They also handle on-scene media inquiries, run debriefs and coordinate Peer Support.

-During the summer season, Delta 1's travel the region visiting volunteer clubs to build rapport, deliver training and discuss operational updates.
+During the summer season, Delta 1s travel the region visiting volunteer clubs to build rapport, deliver training and discuss operational updates.

 Delta 2

 If a major incident occurs and the rostered Delta 1 is too far away or already dealing with another incident, SurfCom can reflex-task the area's local duty officer network for a Delta 2.

-Delta 2's fulfill the same role as a Delta 1 when it comes to assisting patrols.
-Their callsign is designated by the location they're responding too.
-For example if the incident is occurring at Raglan, the duty officer's callsign would be "Delta 2 Raglan".
+Delta 2 fulfills the same role as a Delta 1 when it comes to assisting patrols.
+Their callsign is designated by the location to which they are responding.
+For example, if the incident is occurring at Raglan, the duty officer's callsign would be "Delta 2 Raglan".